godotengine/godot-docs/classes/class_collisionshape2d.rst

 | *Getter*  | is_disabled()       |
 +-----------+---------------------+

 A disabled collision shape has no effect in the world.
+This property should be changed with :ref:`Object.set_deferred<class_Object_method_set_deferred>`.

 ----